julianna kunstler logo

 • control of tools/media

-• color scheme accuracy
+• color scheme and value accuracy

 reference images: